007McCandlish/007McCandlish/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Counter Terrorism
 - 🌱 I’m currently learning ...
-Hot to Stop further attack
+To Stop further attack
 - 👯 I’m looking to collaborate on ...
 U.S Central Command
 - 🤔 I’m looking for help with ...
 Intelligent Ideas
 - 💬 Ask me about ...
 Anything